quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 version.

-## Interaction with TLS resumption
+## Interaction with TLS Resumption

 QUIC version 1 uses TLS 1.3, which supports session resumption by sending session tickets in one connection that can be used in a later connection; see